xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 python step5_start_host.py separate_a100 llama70b offline  # on host machine
 python step6_start_worker.py llama70b random 0.9           # on all 24 worker machines
 ```
-We need to set max vram usage to 0.9 to avoid out-of-memory errors.
+We need to set vLLM's max vram usage to 0.9 to avoid out-of-memory errors.
 This is because the number
-of layers assigned to each GPU is larger than its capacity, reflecting that the model placement
+of layers assigned to each GPU is larger than the recommended value, reflecting that the model placement
 is not optimal.

 After running the experiment, the log files are stored in `./real_llama70b/separate_offline/a100`.